takeshape/penny/README.md

 [Data Source Name](https://docs.sentry.io/product/sentry-basics/dsn-explainer/), as well as your sentry org slug and project name.

+> If you don't want to use Sentry do not set the `NEXT_PUBLIC_SENTRY_DSN` environment variable and it will not be
+> loaded.

 1. Find your Sentry DSN.

 - Log into Sentry, and select your project.
 If you don't have a sentry project ready, create a Next.js project.